autogluon/autogluon/docs/tutorials/torch/hpo.md

 ```
 ## AutoGluon HPO

-In this sectin, we are talking about
+In this section, we cover how to define a searchable network architecture, convert the training function to be searchable, create the scheduler, and then launch the experiment.

-### Define A Searchable Network Achitecture
+### Define a Searchable Network Achitecture

 Let's define a 'dynamic' network with searchable
 configurations by simply adding a decorator :func:`autogluon.obj`.